-I am a research director – social scientist, data scientist,
+I am a social scientist, data scientist, community-engaged scholar,

-University of Virginia working with an amazing collection of scholars
+Partnerships, I work with an amazing collection of scholars and

-and tools in support of a more just and equitable region.
-I also teach
+tools in support of a more just and equitable region.
+As a faculty

-Leadership in Public Policy, focusing on data ethics, public
+Leadership in Public Policy, I teach classes on data ethics, public

-interest technology, and equitable policy, and am an affiliated faculty
+interest technology, and equitable policy.
+As an affiliated faculty with

 I have been fortunate to engage in a wide variety of work – as a